 Failure to provide the required urine sample or a test that is positive for any of the identified drug categories will result in immediate dismissal from any curriculum that requires a clinical component.
-For Nursing and Health Science students, dismissal because of a positive non-validated drug screen will count as an attempt.
+For Health Science students, dismissal because of a positive non-validated drug screen will count as an attempt.
 The student may seek readmission to the program after one year to repeat the course or progress to another clinical course after they have received a satisfactory negative test result from the authorized college contractor for urinalysis testing.
 Anyone who is found to have a second positive drug screen will not be admitted to any other Health Science or Nursing program and will forgo the right to appeal for a third attempt.

-If a student tests positive and believes the results to be in error, they may request laboratory analysis or a re-test.
-Laboratory analysis or re-test will be at the expense of the student.
+If a student believes a positive result is in error, they may request laboratory analysis or a re-test of their original specimen, at their expense.